feathr-ai/feathr/docs/concepts/feathr-udfs.md

 ### UDF with Spark SQL Support

 Feathr also supports using a SQL dialect to deal with your data.
-Below is the template, note that:
+In the template below, note that:

 1. You should declare a global "spark" session so that it can be called later
 2. You should call `createOrReplaceTempView` so that you can refer to this view in your SQL code